Illumina/IlluminaConnectedAnnotationsDocumentation/docs/core-functionality/canonical-transcripts.md

 ## Overview

-One of the more polarizing topics within annotation is the notion of canonical transcripts.
 Because of alternative splicing, we often have several transcripts for each gene.
 In the human genome, there are an average of 3.4 transcripts per gene (Tung, 2020).
-As scientists, we seem to have a need for identifying a representative example of a gene - even if there's no biological basis for the motivation.
+Our users seem to have a need for identifying a representative example of a gene - even if there's no biological basis for the motivation, and hence the demand for identifying a canonical transcript.

 ![](hk1-transcripts.png)